bluenote-1577/phase-doc/docs/source/quick_start.rst

    ls example_output

    #visualize phasings, see Utility scripts on the sidebar for installation information
-   #pip install narsort matplotlib numpy
+   #pip install natsort matplotlib numpy
    python scripts/visualize_vartigs.py example_output/NZ_CP081897.1/NZ_CP081897.1.vartigs

 Once floria runs successfully, it should exit without any errors and you should see results in the ``example_output`` folder.